Tool: Telehealth Policy Finder

 Additional findings:

-• Fifty States and Washington DC provide reimbursement for some form of LIVE VIDEO in Medicaid fee-for-service.
-Both the jurisdictions of Puerto Rico and Virgin Islands do not explicitly indicate they reimburse for live video in their permanent Medicaid policies.
+- Fifty states, Washington DC and Puerto Rico provide reimbursement for some form of live video in Medicaid fee-for-service.
+The Virgin Islands does not explicitly indicate they reimburse for live video in their permanent Medicaid policies.

-• Thirty-three state Medicaid programs reimburse for STORE-AND-FORWARD.
-Florida, Montana, North Dakota, South Carolina and Utah are the states which added reimbursement for store and forward, although each in a limited capacity, and some only through specific communication technology-based service (CTBS) codes since the Spring update.
+- Thirty-seven state Medicaid programs reimburse for store-and-forward.
+Colorado, Delaware, New Hampshire, and Pennsylvania are the states which added reimbursement for store-and-forward, although each in a limited capacity.
+Note that some states only reimburse store-and-forward through specific communication technology-based service (CTBS) codes.

-• Thirty-seven state Medicaid programs provide reimbursement for REMOTE PATIENT MONITORING (RPM).
-Three states, (Florida, Idaho, and Iowa) added reimbursement for RPM since Spring 2023.
+- Forty-two state Medicaid programs provide reimbursement for remote patient monitoring (RPM).
+Five states, (Delaware, New Hampshire, New Jersey, Pennsylvania and South Dakota) added reimbursement for RPM since Fall 2023.

-• Forty-three states and DC Medicaid programs reimburse for AUDIO-ONLY telephone in some capacity; however, often with limitations.
-Seven states including Alabama, Idaho, Kansas, Montana, Nebraska, Oklahoma, and Vermont added reimbursement for audio-only telehealth in some capacity since Spring 2023.
+- Forty-five states and DC Medicaid programs reimburse for audio-only telephone in some capacity; however, often with limitations.
+Two states, Delaware and West Virginia, added reimbursement for audioonly telehealth in some capacity since Fall 2023.

-• Twenty-five state Medicaid programs including Alaska, Arizona, California, Hawaii, Illinois, Iowa, Kentucky, Maine, Massachusetts, Maryland, Michigan, Minnesota, Missouri, New York, North Carolina, North Dakota, Ohio, Oregon, South Carolina, Texas, Utah, Vermont, Virginia, Washington, and Wisconsin reimburse for ALL FOUR MODALITIES (live video, store-and-forward, remote patient monitoring and audio-only), although certain limitations may apply.
+- Thirty-one state Medicaid programs including Alaska, Arizona, California, Colorado, Delaware, Hawaii, Illinois, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin reimburse for all four modalities (live video, store-and-forward, remote patient monitoring and audio-only), although certain limitations may apply.

-• Forty-three states, the District of Columbia and Virgin Islands have a PRIVATE PAYER LAW that addresses telehealth reimbursement.
+- Forty-four states, the District of Columbia, Puerto Rico and the Virgin Islands have a private payer law that addresses telehealth reimbursement.
 Not all of these laws require reimbursement or payment parity.
-Twenty-four states have explicit payment parity.
-No new states have added a private payer law since Spring 2023, though a few states have made modifications to private payer law requirements.
+Twenty-three states have explicit payment parity.
+Both Puerto Rico and Pennsylvania are the two new states that have added private payer policies since Fall 2023.

 Getting started with the Policy Finder